 a.
 Spiritual view

-The questions began with do you find comfort or joy in your religion?
+The questions began with, do you find comfort or joy in your religion?
 Siri responded that while Hindu, she enjoyed the rituals and extravagance of the festivities enjoyed during holidays.
 There were always brightly colored decorations, food, and a sense of joy and belonging, but she did not find any spiritual fulfillment since these experiences were young.
-Her parents educated her on the fundamentals appropriate for her age regarding Hinduism and were very responsive to any questions.
+Her parents educated her on the fundamentals appropriate for her age regarding Hinduism and responded to questions.
 So while there was comfort in participating in the holidays and joy experienced through the celebrations’ tangible aspects, there was no absolute spiritual joy.

 The following question was, how do you express your devotion to your religion?
 Siri responded that prayer and offerings are made to Ganesha and Shiva in her family.
-Additionally, other deities are invited or invoked depending on the occasion.
+Other deities are invited or invoked depending on the occasion.